-In sum, our sensitivity analyses illustrate that treating financial knowledge as an investment in human capital generates wealth inequality consistent with the data.
-The quantitative importance of financial knowledge for wealth inequality does vary somewhat with parameter values, but the amount of variability in inequality explained by endogeneouslygenerated financial knowledge remains high across a wide range of parameter values and processes.
+In sum, the sensitivity analyses confirm that treating financial knowledge as an investment in human capital generates wealth inequality consistent with the data.
+The quantitative importance of financial knowledge for wealth inequality does vary somewhat with parameter values, but the amount of variability in inequality explained by endogenouslygenerated financial knowledge remains high across a wide range of parameter values and processes.
+Figures 8 and 9 again both illustrate a hump-shaped profile of participation over the life cycle, which is a noteworthy feature of our model and is robust to alternative specifications of the productive function.